Equus giganteus

-The giant horse (Equus giganteus) is an extinct species of horse which lived in North America.

-It was classified as a species based on the finding of a single tooth from Texas larger than the teeth of even the largest modern draft horses.
+The giant horse (Equus giganteus) is a dubious extinct species of horse that lived in North America.
+It was classified based on the finding of a single tooth from Texas, larger than the teeth of even the largest modern draft horses.
 Based on the tooth, the weight was estimated at 1,200 - 1,500 kg and the height at 2.25 m tall at the shoulder.
-Because it is based on fragmentary remains, recent authors have considered the species to be an invalid nomen dubium.
+Because it is based on fragmentary remains, subsequent authors have considered the species to be a nomen dubium.